 Dental Crowns Last Years

 Your dental crowns last longer when they’re made of strong material and they’re installed properly.
 On average, stainless steel and all porcelain crowns last the longest, potentially for the rest of your life with proper care.
 Resin teeth caps last the shortest time because they’re subject to wearing down.
 Ceramic dental caps generally last 10 years or more; some have been known to last as long as 20 years.

 You do have to care for your dental crowns to get them to last to their full potential.
 Porcelain fused to metal caps are prone to chipping.
 Sometimes, a cap may come loose or even fall out.
-If it does, don’t lose the crown; your Yonkers dentist can often cement it back in place.
+If it does, don’t lose the crown; your dentist can often cement it back in place.
 Make a dental appointment as soon as possible.
-Your dentist open on Saturday may be able to accommodate you, and a Sunday dentist appointment also may be available.
+Your dentist may be able to accommodate you, and a Sunday dentist appointment also may be available.

 When you have tooth pain, you need to see a dentist right away.
 If you don’t visit your dentist as soon as you start noticing problems with your teeth, those problems will get worse.
 Once your pain increases, it’s likely due to an infection, and that means you need to take antibiotics before you can undergo dental treatment, such as having a crown placed.

-Do you have any questions about the Dental Porcelain Crown, Teeth ceramic and zirconia crowns in Yonkers, Westchester NY?
-For more information or to schedule an appointment with the best cosmetic dentist of Park Avenue Smiles dentistry center please contact our dental clinic for consultation.
+Do you have any questions about the Dental Porcelain Crown, Teeth ceramic and zirconia crowns?
+For more information or to schedule an appointment with the best cosmetic dentist of Park Avenue Smiles dentistry center please contact us for consultation.